Terence Knox

-Life and career
+Early life, family and education

-Knox was born Terry Davis in Richland, Washington, and attended Washington State University, graduating with a degree in English.
-He later attended Portland State University's acting graduate program, graduating with a M.F.A. degree.
+Knox was born in Richland, Washington.
+He attended Washington State University, graduating with a degree in English.
+He subsequently earned his Master of Fine Arts degree at Portland State University's acting program.

+Career

 Prior to pursuing a career as an actor, Knox worked as a substitute teacher.

-Career

-Knox is perhaps best known for his roles as Dr. Peter White, the medical resident-turned rapist on St. Elsewhere, on which he appeared during that show's first three seasons (1982–84).
+Knox is perhaps best known for his roles as Dr. Peter White, the medical resident-turned rapist on St. Elsewhere.
+He performed during that show's first three seasons (1982–84).
 Knox followed this with his role as Sergeant 'Zeke' Anderson on Tour of Duty.
 In 1992, he starred in the horror film Children of the Corn II: The Final Sacrifice, followed by a role in the television film A Mother's Right: The Elizabeth Morgan Story (1992).